 A more adult atmosphere here, the things we love about Morocco for families are the photo ready fountains for picture taking and Aladdin and Jasmine character meet and greet (the cutest couple ever).
 You can also make a Kidcot stop here.
 Keep an eye out for the shirts with a camel in Morocco, the word Habibi on the shirt means “my beloved”.

 We love France!!!
-The cute gift shop attached to the bakery near the Impressions de France film is quaint and filled with Belle, Aurora and Paris merchandise.
+The cute gift shop attached to the bakery is quaint and filled with Belle, Aurora and Paris merchandise.
 A great place to stop, grab a table for the kids and put your feet up.
 You can also stop at L’Artisan des Glaces.
 They serve a macaroon ice cream sandwich and is a great place to stop for an afternoon treat.
 You can see both Belle and Aurora and the Serveur Amusant Acrobats here throughout the day.
+We love getting into World showcase early with breakfast at Les Halles Boullangerie de Patisserie.

 Mary Poppins and Alice are big reasons to stop in the UK but we also can’t get enough of the tea shop.
 Sometimes they have tastings here and they always have a special drink for food and wine.
 We discovered the gardens behind the main shop during our Agent P’s Adventure and believe that to be the best place in Epcot for a true rest.
 Secluded in the corner of the UK are benches, the gazebo and a garden that hardly anyone visits.
 Perfect for some down time.
 The Pumpkin Chai Tea and Caramel Milkshake is located at the Ireland pavilion in this area and since they include a recipe card it’s something you can try and make at home.